GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/3-declare-interface.md

         ```

 3. Next, let's create a function called `tooManyScoops` that uses the `IceCream` interface as parameter type.
-This function will check the number of scoops in the IceCream object and return a message based on the result.
+This function checks the number of scoops in the IceCream object and returns a message based on the result.
 To test your work, pass in the object `{flavor: 'vanilla', scoops: 5}` as a parameter and check the result by returning it to the console.

         ```typescript
         function tooManyScoops(dessert: IceCream) {